mseminatore/bintools/cisc/README.md

 The processor supports interrupts.
 Interrupts save the processor state and branch to an interrupt handler.
-Interrupts are vectored through a table at the top of RAM.
+Interrupts are vectored through a table at the top of RAM starting at 0xFF00.
 Entering an interrupt set the `I` or interrupt flag in `CC`.
 A new interrupt cannot occur while an interrupt is being services so interrupt handlers must be short to avoid missing an interrupt.

 Interrupt | Vector address
 --------- | --------------